 The Racquet was created and is written by me (Matt).
-I live in London and have a day job mostly working in software.
 I've played tennis since I was 5 years old and slowly graduated to playing varsity tennis at university.
 Over the last 5-10 years I’ve been thinking a lot about tennis strategy, matchup dynamics, how play-styles have evolved, different surface strategies, and where this sport is going.
 And because I’m frankly awful at selling myself, here is what a few of my readers have to say:

 “As someone who doesn’t really know so much about tennis analysis/strategy, I appreciate that you break everything down in a very easy to understand manner.
 Sometimes your insight changes the way I view certain players or matches.
 Also your meme content/edits are gold.”